andersjanmyr/thor-tasks/README.md

 ## Thor Tasks

 Contains a bunch of generators written in thor.
+What is a generator without a generator generator. **Gen** is then name of this one.

 ### Gen

-**Gen** is a generator generator.
+Gen is a generator generator.
 It is used to create new Thor generators.
 It generates them and sets up rspec for simple testing.

     $ thor help gen